-When he's not producing podcasts of CD reviews for WRTI, writing for the Broad Street Review, teaching music history at Cairn University, music notation at Temple University, or private composition, Kile is busy composing orchestral, choral, chamber, and liturgical works.
+When he's not producing podcasts of CD reviews for WRTI, writing for the Broad Street Review, or teaching private composition, Kile is busy composing orchestral, choral, chamber, and liturgical works.
 His music is praised by critics and audiences for its emotional power, direct appeal, and strong voice.
 Gramophone magazine calls his Vespers "spectacular," possessing "sparkling beauty."
 The Philadelphia Inquirer describes his music as "breathtaking."

 He's composed for The Crossing, Piffaro, Orchestra 2001, and the Newburyport Chamber Music Festival.
 He's also written for David Kim, concertmaster of the Philadelphia Orchestra, Jennifer Montone, Philadelphia's principal horn, and Anne Martindale Williams, principal cello of the Pittsburgh Symphony.
 His website is kilesmith.com.

 The weeds in his ever-widening gardens hint that he needs to get outside more.